bsojapan/bsojapan.github.io/static/01_univers/starwars.md

 {% endcapture %}
 {% include multitail.html data=my_tiles size="150" %}

-The Sandcrowler was a digercrowler brought to the sandy planet Tatooine for the purpose of mining and transporting minerals.
+The Sandcrowler was a digercrowler built as massive mobile mining and smelting facilities brought to the sandy planet Tatooine by the Corellia Mining Corporation.
 It was 40m long and 20m tall.
-Later, it was discovered that there were no mineral resources, and the digercrowler was discarded.
-The Jawa people reused them, using them as a scrap collection and recycling workshop, a mobile shop, and a dwelling.
-The Jawa people also use them on Arvala-7, which has a similar environment.
+Later, it was discovered that there were no mineral resources underground but on the surface, and the digercrowler was discarded.
+The Java people reused them, using them as a scrap collection and recycling workshop, a mobile shop, and a dwelling.
+The Java people also use them on Arvala-7, which has a similar environment.
+The interior is divided into several layers (5-6 layers), and opening the front door creates a huge ramp, allowing a view of the interior.
+It is equipped with eight tracks.
+Powered by a robust fusion reactor, it was capable of reliable operation.
+It was also equipped with a magnetic suction tube for scrap collection.

 [return](#index)
 ##### Corellian Engineering Corporation YT-1300  cargo ship "Millennium Falcon"